sanko/infix/README.md

 -   **Arena-Based Memory:** Utilizes an efficient arena allocator for all type descriptions, ensuring fast performance and leak-free memory management.
 -   **Dynamic Library Tools**: A cross-platform API to load shared libraries (`.so`, `.dll`, `.dylib`), look up symbols, and read/write global variables using the same powerful signature system.

+## Performance

+`infix` is designed for high performance, balancing the flexibility of dynamic calls with the speed of compiled code.

+*   **Call Overhead:** The overhead of a call through a **bound** trampoline is extremely low, typically measuring in the single-digit nanoseconds on modern hardware.
+This makes it suitable for performance-critical loops. **Unbound** trampolines offer more flexibility at the cost of a small, additional overhead.
+*   **Generation Time:** Creating a new trampoline is fast, typically taking only a few microseconds.
+This allows for dynamic generation of callbacks and function calls in response to runtime events without noticeable latency.

+The library includes micro-benchmarks to track these metrics and prevent performance regressions.

 ## Getting Started

+Full build instructions for `xmake`, `cmake`, GNU `make`, and other systems are available in **[INSTALL.md](docs/INSTALL.md)**.

 ### Prerequisites